Tavo9610/htmlcss-final-project/readme.md

  * /styles.css
  * /images

+ * __NOTE:__ The profile picture of each chat was generated using Gemini AI not real persons in any pic
+ * __NOTA:__ Las fotos de perfil de cada uno de los chats fue generada usando Gemini AI no fotos de personas reales

 ## How to Run it / Como ejecutar el proyecto

  * Open the "index.html" in any browser